Kochurovskyi/Deep_Neural_Network_Projects/UNet(semantic segmentation)/readme.md

 #### Test set:
 ![(**Random Images from the Test Set**)](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/blob/main/UNet(semantic%20segmentation)/misc_items/testing.png).

-On the pictures we see not bad results, but definitely there is a huge room for experiments and improvement.
-On the picture is clearly seen that not all nucleis were detected correctly even total accuracy score reached 96.6% .
+At the pictures we can see the result which is not so bad, but definitely there is a huge room for experiments and improvement.
+At the picture is clearly seen that not all nucleis were detected correctly even total accuracy score reached 96.6% .
 I’m sure in Biomedicine where people's lives depend on these results this will be not enough.
 So, for the further performance improvement it would be nice to try:

 Image Preprocessing: